 The following activities thin your blood and cause excessive bleeding during the procedure which affects how well you retain the pigment and will result in unsatisfactory results.

 The cleaning process: Wash your hands.
 Use a wet cotton round to make the brow damp.
-Put some onto your finger pads and gently wash the brows.
+Put some soap onto your clean finger pads and gently wash the brows.
 Use wet cotton round to dab away the soap.
 Dab brows dry with kleenex.
 Ensure brows are dry before applying the balm to prevent trapping in moisture.
 Use a q-tip to apply a rice grain size of balm to the brows.
 DO NOT use too much or you will suffocate the brows and they will not heal properly.

 - 30 minutes after the treatment do your first clean.